LuigiSigillo/NextRoom/Documents/Evaluation/Evaluation.md

 ### How we will evaluate user experience

- There are a lot of methods to evaluate user experience; techniques that help to collect experiential data such as:

-* questionnaires
-* self-reporting during visiting
-* observing
-* etc...

 For this project we decided to gather data, in an anonimous way, from user application on how much time they spend in each section and how much time they visited all parts in the museum.

 For example: